Gondola Vista Estates

 Enjoy the Shops at Heavenly steps away and revive yourself with a latte and light lunch or meet up with friends and family for dinner at one of the Shops’ eateries.

-The private gated community is adjacent to Van Sickle Park, the largest bed base in the Lake Tahoe Basin, and will connect with the Conservancy’s proposed South Tahoe Greenway, the Tahoe Rim Trail’s Van Sickle Connector and Daggett Trail System, and the nearby, Conservancy-funded Explore Tahoe Urban Trailhead.
+Adjacent to Van Sickle Park, the largest bed base in the Lake Tahoe Basin, and will connect with the Conservancy’s proposed South Tahoe Greenway, the Tahoe Rim Trail’s Van Sickle Connector and Daggett Trail System, and the nearby, Conservancy-funded Explore Tahoe Urban Trailhead.

 The site is unique in its location within the Basin’s largest urban area.
 Within a few minutes’ walk from the casino core, it is possible to enjoy a high-quality natural experience.
 This strategic location immediately transitions from the dense urban context to a natural setting and provides opportunities for skiing, hiking and extraordinary views of Lake Tahoe.

 Van Sickle Bi-State Park represents a long held vision and partnership between the states of California and Nevada and a regionally significant recreational opportunity at Lake Tahoe.
 When the Van Sickle family donated 542 acres to the Nevada Division of State Parks (NDSP) in 1989 to create a new park, the Nevada Division of State Parks (NDSP) and the California Department of Parks and Recreation envisioned acquisition of the adjacent 156 acres on the California side to develop the nation’s first bi-state park.
 In 2001, the Conservancy purchased the California property to bring this concept to fruition.
 A resource inventory and vision planning process included such amenities as day use areas, an equestrian trail-head and historical/cultural interpretation of the park’s historic equestrian complex.

 Drone winter video tour prior to start of construction